story-healing | moral courage | sustainable service

 🌿 /the space between/ workbook + journal to support your journey

-🌿 gentle, trauma-informed storytelling + somatic practices
+🌿 gentle, trauma-informed storytelling and somatic practices + rituals

-🌿 a small, closed group (6–8 max) for depth, trust, and safety
+🌿 a small, closed group (4–8 max) for depth, trust, and safety

-🌿 optional add on services to support deeper inquiry and healing
+🌿 optional add-on services to support deeper inquiry and healing

 what’s included

-after 5 weeks of reflection, connection, and collective care, you’ll leave with a:
+after 6 weeks of reflection, connection, and collective care, you’ll leave with a:

 • greater capacity to navigate through liminal spaces